Who are Children’s Contact Services?

 Does the Centre make any reports about us?

 Children’s Contact Services are independent of the courts, social services or any statutory agency.
-We complete written reports about all visit for our own records, however if you are privately funding contact yourself as a parent you are not given the reports, they are held on our systems.
-They can be released if order by the courts during proceedings.
+We complete written reports about all visit for our own records.
+If you are privately funding contact yourself as a parent you can request the contact reports.
+They can be released if ordered by the courts during proceedings.
 All reports are monitored, if we believe that a child is at risk, or if a member of staff or Centre user is at risk of harm we will follow Child Protection procedures and inform the authorities.
-If we are commissioned by Social Services, then reports are automatically released to the child’s Social Worker.
+If we are commissioned by Social Services, then reports are automatically released to the child’s Social Worker and families can obtain the reports from the Social Worker.

 Is there anything I need to do?